 - 7-9 m / s: Moderate breeze – Beginners in protected water & average paddlers

-- 10-12 m/s: Fresh breeze – Moderate paddler in protected water & experienced paddlers
+- 10-12 m/s: Fresh breeze – Moderate paddler in protected water & experienced kayak paddlers.
+Is not recommended with SUP

 Oystercatchers, stingrays & black rocks

-At the west coast, there are three things to think about a little extra when you are out kayaking and going ashore.
+At the west coast, there are three things to think about a little extra when you are out kayaking or SUP and going ashore.

 - Ospreys/Oystercatchers : White, hard, volcano-like and very sharp little animals sitting on rocks, mountains and piers at the water’s edge.
 These should be avoided!
 If you approach them, they cut deep wounds in the skin and scratch the kayak underneath.
 Bathing shoes can be a tip!